tarwn/lessthandot-hugo/blogs/content/posts/2012-02-29-report-builder-3-0-chart.md

 On the Choose a Style screen, you can choose the color palette for your chart.
 I choose Mahogany.

-When I click Finish, I’m at the main Report Builder screen.
+When I click Finish, I'm at the main Report Builder screen.

 ![][7]